OhadVal/Book-Reviews/README.md

 Users are able to:
 * Sign in/up
 * Logout
-* Search for books.
+* Search for books
-* Leave review for a book.
+* Leave review for a book
-* See reviews made by other people.
+* See reviews made by other people